 The foliage varies among different species and cultivars, ranging from delicate and feathery to more substantial and deeply lobed.
 The leaves are typically bright green and possess a lush and healthy appearance, forming attractive mounds or clumps that serve as a lush backdrop for the plant’s colorful flowers.

-Two of the most popular coreopsis found at Martin Garden Center is the Nana Coreopsis, a dwarf yellow bloomer, and the Tequila Sunrise Coreopsis, a variegated leaf yellow bloomer.
+Two of the most popular coreopsis found at Martin Garden Center are the Nana Coreopsis, a dwarf yellow bloomer, and the Tequila Sunrise Coreopsis, a variegated leaf yellow bloomer.
 We also have found the Lil’ Bang series and the Big Bang Series to be very popular.
-Moonbeam Coreopsis and Zagreb Coreopsis are also regularly found.
+Moonbeam Coreopsis and Zagreb Coreopsis, oldies but goodies, are also regularly found at Martin Garden Center.